pyladies/pyladies/README.md

 ### Create and activate a virtual environment

-1. From the `pyladies-dev` directory, install the `virtualenv` package:
+1. From the `pymen-dev` directory, install the `virtualenv` package:

    ```bash
    $ pip install virtualenv